Manecas1221212/romance/chapter_02.md

 Anna set down her coffee carefully.
 "Okay."

 "It was stupid.
 I know better.
-I'm on the pill, I just—" Jane waved a hand like she was swatting away her own excuse.
+I should be on the pill, I just—" Jane waved a hand like she was swatting away her own excuse.
 "He was smart.
 He smelled expensive.
 We went back to his place and I told myself it was networking."

 "Was it?"